tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 `Lexer` type.
 {{</note>}}

-We can go ahead and write a few basic "building blocks" we'll be needing later.
+We can go ahead and write a few basic "building blocks" that we'll be needing later.

 The first lexer we'll make is one that accepts a single character matching a predicate, producing whatever character was accepted: